SMTG-Bham/easyunfold/docs/examples/example_si222.md

 :::{tip}
 See the [NaBiS<sub>2</sub> example](https://smtg-Bham.github.io/easyunfold/examples/example_nabis2.html) for tips on customising and prettifying the unfolded band structure plot.
-Here we have also actually used the `--intensity 3.5` option to increase the spectral function intensity.
+For example, you can use the `--intensity 3.5` option to increase the spectral function intensity.
 :::

 Note the appearance of extra branches compared to the band structure of the primitive cell (below), due